dahoang/hw3-template/README.md

-#HW3 First-Name Last-Name
+#HW3 David Hoang
-TODO - Update your name in this readme.

 TODO - Add a badge from travis CI here

 ##Problem statement:

 Design and implement an ADT that represents a triangle.
 The data for the ADT must include the three sides of the triangle.
 This data must be in the private section of the class that implements the ADT.

 you must write code in the class **Triangle**, inside `triangle.h` the class **Triangle** inherits from the interface **triangle_interface**
 Include at least two initialization operations(constructors):